Sai-Kartheek-Reddy/Hold-DravidianLangTech-2024/README.md

 Hateful online content is a growing concern, especially for young people.
 While social media platforms aim to connect us, they can also become breeding grounds for negativity and harmful language.
-This study tackles this issue by proposing a novel framework called HOLD, specifically designed to detect hate and offen- sive comments in Telugu-English code-mixed social media content.
+This study tackles this issue by proposing a novel framework called HOLD, specifically designed to detect hate and offensive comments in Telugu-English code-mixed social media content.
 HOLD leverages a combination of approaches, including three powerful models: LSTM architecture, Zypher,